Last Updated on October 25, 2021 by

 If you are not a structural expert and you decide to DIY joist sistering, here are the issues that can arise:

 1. Not Leveling The Joist Properly: Leveling the floor is the first thing before sistering the joists.
-Jacking it up is not easy as there could be damages to other parts of the house.
+Jacking it up is not easy as there could be damage to other parts of the house.
 If not done properly, then the floor can sag again even after sistering the joists.

 2. Not Notching The Floor Joist Well: The joist should be notched at a maximum of 1/4 of its depth.
-The middle third of the joist should not be notched with notching done at 1/6 of joist depth in the outer third of the joist.
+The middle third of the joist should not be notched with notching done at 1/6 of the joist depth in the outer third of the joist.
 The integrity of the joist will be seriously affected if nothing is done well.

 3. Not Securing The Boards Together Properly: If you add a block of new wood to the joist and do not secure them properly, the building will have structural issues in the future.